Shared by Amber at ShineSheets.com

-If you are anxious, it’s important to not go to the extremes with your morning routine.
+If you struggle with morning anxiety, it’s important to not go to the extremes with your morning routine.

-I know it may feel like you should do so much because there’s a lot of articles about morning routines and how successful people start their day, how to be super productive in the morning etc.
+I know it may feel like you should do so much because there’s a lot of articles about the best morning routine and how successful people start their day, how to be super productive in the morning etc.

 It will help you to start your day in a simple, gentle, and balancing way so not only your morning anxiety will be minimized, but you can also feel good throughout the day and be more resilient to stress.